lalitmanam/lalitmanam.github.io/_pages/cv.md

   ![SLAM Map](\images\Map.png){:height="50%" width="50%"}<br>

 Depth cannot be recovered with a single image.
 Multiple images of the same scene is required to capture the 3D structure.
 Geometry of both the problems is same since both the applications use cameras.
-So building 3D representation requires estimating orientation/viewing direction as well as the position of the cameras.
+So building 3D representation requires estimating the orientation/viewing direction as well as the position of the cameras.
 My current work focuses on estimating orientations (also called rotation averaging) and positions of the cameras (called translation averaging).

 Education
 ------